petersmagnusson/base62/README.md

 This is because, curiously, 43xlog2(62) is 256.03, an inefficiency of only 1/8000, whereas 43xlog2(64) is 258.00, an inefficiency of 1/64, allowing b62 to "catch up".

-The algorithm chunks to 32 bytes or smaller.
-This dramatically improves performance compared to larger chunks, with minimal impact on quality - in fact you would need to go to chunk sizes well above 512 bytes to see much difference.
+Hence the chunking to 32 bytes or smaller.
+This dramatically improves performance compared to larger chunks, of course, and with minimal impact on quality - in fact you would need to go to chunk sizes well above 512 bytes to see much difference.
+Conversely, smaller chunks lead to significantly worse encoding.

 ## Issues with Base64